Google Cloud DDoS Protection – Armor & Shield

 • helps define desired rules and policy but isn’t responsible for policy enforcement.
 The policy is configured and enforced across various points, such as VPC Service Controls.

-• The NIST developed the Federal Information Processing Standard (FIPS) Publication 140-2 as a security standard that sets forth requirements for cryptographic modules, including hardware, software, and/or firmware, for U.S. federal agencies.
+• The NIST developed the Federal Information Processing Standard (FIPS) Publication 140-2 (and its successor FIPS 140-3) as a security standard that sets forth requirements for cryptographic modules, including hardware, software, and/or firmware, for U.S. federal agencies.

 • Google Cloud Platform uses a FIPS 140-2 validated encryption module called BoringCrypto in its production environment.

-• Data in transit to the customer and between data centers, and data at rest are encrypted using FIPS 140-2 validated encryption.
+• Data in transit to the customer and between data centers, and data at rest are encrypted using FIPS 140-2 validated encryption (or newer).

 • In order to operate using only FIPS-validated implementations: